Mathematics/Applied Mathematics Area

 3This is a University Studies technology intensive course.

 4The program is very flexible.
-For example, an emphasis in either biology, chemistry, computer science, engineering physics, geoscience, statistics and finance, or actuarial science is possible.
+For example, an emphasis in either biology, chemistry, computer science, earth and environmental science, engineering physics, statistics and finance, or actuarial science is possible.